Tanzilovic/Ani-Query/README.md

 # Ani-Query
-Small Python script for watching anime from the terminal
+Small Python script for watching anime from the terminal. **For Learning Purposes Only, DO NOT DOWNLOAD**